taenin/the-pokemon-menace/README.md

 To use the extension, open [Pokémon Showdown](http://pokemonshowdown.com/) and select "Play Online".
 Open the Chrome console and verify that the extension is functioning correctly.
 Amongst other messages, you should see:

-`Bot Script Injected Successfully`
+`Bot Script Injected Successfuly`
 ###Creating a Name
 The bot must have a name to play games.
-There are no restrictions on player names, but sometimes Pokémon Showdown does not play well with whitespace character.
+There are no restrictions on player names, but sometimes Pokémon Showdown does not play well with whitespace characters.
 Create a name using the "Choose name" button in the upper right-hand corner.
 ###Creating a Team
 For the bot to function correctly, you must create a Pokémon team with the name "MENACE".
 You can do so in the Teambuilder tab of the Pokémon Showdown GUI.